 - Rising of Kubbs and leaning Kubbs: Kubbs raises over a straight edge = 2 corners in the ground.
 When raising kubbs its not allowed to try back-and-forward to see what is most advantageous.

 - If the Kubbs are in a pile, start with the top/leaning kubbs and raise/transfer to nearest edge.
 Leaning kubbs must be raised where it already has the corner on the ground.
 If a kubb is hanging/leaning on top or between two kubbs without touching the ground, first put the kubb horizontally over the two kubbs.
 Then take the kubb to the nearest edge so it´s valid in the game.
 If there is space for the whole kubb between the two kubbs you must place the kubb in that area.

 - The kubbs can be raised even if they are in direct contact with eachother.
 This is done lying to standing kubb.
 Firstly the kubb must raise to the area that have free space.
 It means that the old rule “minmial movement” rule expires.
 If the entire kubb is outside the field it becomes not guilty, but if half inside its guilty.

-- If at least half-kubb is over the “line” after it has been raised its guilty.
+- If all four corners of the kubb is over the “line” after it has been raised its guilty.